ossan-dev/docker-intro/blog-post.md

 With this statement we started the MS SQL server and we forced it to wait for 25 seconds in order to finish up the necessary startup actions such as starting the system databases, prepare the server to accept client connections and so on.
 If you find out that this delay is too high or too small per your machine, feel free to adjust it as u wish.
 At the second line we use the SQLCMD utility to do a connection via CLI (command-line-interface) and we specify an input file to execute with the flag "-i" followed by the file's path on the target Linux machine.
 The statement terminates with a command that kills the server.
-_Bonus tip: in order to split a single command among multiple lines use the combo "\" and "&&"_
+🔧BONUS TIP🔧 _in order to split a single command among multiple lines use the combo "\" and "&&"._

 ```
 FROM mcr.microsoft.com/mssql/server:2019-latest as release